ivertehel/AITelegramChannel/README.md

 OpenAi:ApiKey | ApiKey that needs to be generated here: https://platform.openai.com/account/api-keys TelegramSettings:ChatId | Can be extracted using https://t.me/JsonDumpBot
 TelegramSettings:Token | Can be extracted using https://t.me/BotFather
+UnsplashSettings:BaseUrl | Base url of Unsplash according to https://unsplash.com/documentation
+UnsplashSettings:ClientId | Can be extracted from https://unsplash.com/oauth/applications
 PostsGeneratorBackgroundJobSettings:Enabled | Can enable/disable posts generation
 PostsGeneratorBackgroundJobSettings:Message | Message that will be passed to the ChatGPT PostsGeneratorBackgroundJobSettings:DelayInMinutesFrom | Minumum delay in minutes that job will wait after posting before creating a new post
 PostsGeneratorBackgroundJobSettings:DelayInMinutesTo | Maximum delay in minutes that job will wait after posting before creating a new post
+PostsGeneratorBackgroundJobSettings:GenerateImages | Determines if we need just a simple message in the Telegram or it should be with image

 ## Running in Docker
 Don't forget to update appsettings.json before building an image